09.27.11

 QRCodes.

-Posted in Uncategorized at 1:52 am by admin
+Posted in Uncategorized at 1:52 am by Toby

 I have recently discovered QRCode (stands for Quick Response Codes but thats not really relevant).
 These are two dimensional barcodes that can store a reasonable amount of data – up to several thousand characters, enough for a URL, Contact Info, a bit of text etc. Recognition with a smartphone camera is trivial (taking a fraction of a second) and with Iphones and Android apps all sorts of cool things can be done.
 I have now discovered that the quickest way by far to get contact details of a client onto my phone from our computer system is to scan a QRCode.
 I now declare that I am going to use QRCodes for everything.